-Turn on the gas or fire up the charcoal and enjoy these Grilled Salmon Tikka Masala Skewers with Cilantro Yogurt Sauce.
-I developed this recipe in partnership with Saffron Road.
+Turn on the gas or fire up the charcoal and enjoy these Grilled Salmon Skewers with a delicious creamy dipping sauce.

 - 2 cobs of corn, shucked